The History Of eCommerce & Its Evolution – A Timeline

 - Large retailers are pushed to sell online.

-- Operational costs have lowered down in the B2B sector
+- Operational costs have lowered in the B2B sector.

-- Parcel delivery costs have seen a significant rise with the growing eCommerce industry
+- Parcel delivery costs have seen a significant increase with the growing eCommerce industry.

 - Several eCommerce marketplaces have emerged, enabling more sellers to sell online.

 - Logistics has evolved with the introduction of automation tools and artificial intelligence.

 - Social media has become a tool to increase sales and market brands.
-Sellers are also using social media for selling via channels like Facebook and Instagram.
+Sellers also use social media to sell via channels like Facebook and Instagram.